lissettegar/acm-demo/app-lifecycle/README.md

 First of all oc client installed and working

-Log in to the Hub cluster
+Log in to the Hub cluster from your terminal (oc login ....)

 git clone https://github.com/avaleror/acm-demo.git